Before providing you with a civil service exam reviewer, let’s start with a harrowing statistic:

 - Person to action (chef : cook, dancer : perform)

 When answering Word Association questions, you can also borrow the same strategy we introduced in the Verbal Ability section of our free NMAT reviewer.
-This strategy involves describing the relationship of the first pair of words in a sentence and then using the same sentence format to figure out the answer for the second pair.
+This strategy involves describing the relationship of the first pair of words in a sentence and then using the same sentence format to determine the answer for the second pair.

 Let’s say the question is: